apache/spark/docs/running-on-kubernetes.md

 ```

 ##### Volcano Feature Step
-Volcano feature steps help users to create Volcano PodGroup and set driver/executor pod annotation to link this PodGroup.
+Volcano feature steps help users to create a Volcano PodGroup and set driver/executor pod annotation to link with this PodGroup.

-Note that, currently only supported driver/job level PodGroup in Volcano Feature Step, executor separate PodGroup is not supported yet.
+Note that currently only driver/job level PodGroup is supported in Volcano Feature Step.
+Executor PodGroup is not supported yet.

 ##### Volcano PodGroup Template
 Volcano defines PodGroup spec using [CRD yaml](https://volcano.sh/en/docs/podgroup/#example)

 Similar to [Pod template](#pod-template), Spark users can similarly use Volcano PodGroup Template to define the PodGroup spec configurations.

-To do so, specify the spark properties `spark.kubernetes.scheduler.volcano.podGroupTemplateFile` to point to files accessible to the `spark-submit` process.
+To do so, specify the Spark properties `spark.kubernetes.scheduler.volcano.podGroupTemplateFile` to point to files accessible to the `spark-submit` process.

 Below is an example of PodGroup template, see also [PodGroup Introduction](https://volcano.sh/en/docs/podgroup/#introduction):